jeshwanthsingh/Group-5-Figma-Design/README.md

     * **Orange Header:** Displays the "SFBuzz" brand and "Home" title in white, with a filter/sort icon on the right for content customization.
     * **Event Cards:** White cards with a distinctive vertical yellow accent bar on the left.
 Each card clearly presents:
         * Event Name (bold, black text).
-        * Brief details with icons (e.g., `🎟️ 5.2 Ite`, `👥 54 m`), potentially indicating rating/type and distance/attendees.
+        * Brief details with icons (e.g., `🎟️ 5.2 rating`, `👥 54 m`), potentially indicating rating/type and distance/attendees.
         * Subtle shadow for depth.
     * **Bottom Navigation Bar:** Orange background with three white icons:
         * **Home (Filled):** Current active screen.